Nuosis/FM_Chat_UI/src/schema/structuredData.md

    - List all **non-primary, non-foreign** fields under `"fields"`.
    - Do not include system fields (like `RESTfmDeleteFlag` or `dateMODIFIED` fields).

+4. **Extract DisplayField Information**
+   - List all fields in `"displaFields"` that appear important to display in a form.
+   - Do not include system fields (like `RESTfmDeleteFlag` or `dateMODIFIED` fields).
+   - fields that start with `"f_"` are boolean fields and maybe relevant for display but not always.

 ---

 ### **Output Rules:**